krateng/ck2suite/README.md

 In the folder `suvorovmods` in your CK2 user directory, add a folder for your new mod.
 You can add any files according to the vanilla structure in this folder (e.g. gfx, interface, common), as well as new Suvorov-style files in the subfolder `suvorov` (you can use any folder structure inside this path).

 Specify your mod metadata (name, picture, esc.) in `modinfo.yml`.
-Then simply call the command `benedek build (modfolder)` to prepare the mod so that CK2 can read it.
-Call the command again after you've made changes.
+Then simply call the command `suvorov build (modfolder)` to prepare the mod so that CK2 can read it.
+Call `suvorov` without any arguments to build all your mods.